Expectations of Student Organizations

 For more information about the Senior Leadership Consultants program, contact the Director of Leadership Programs and Assessment in the Office of the Dean of Student Life, 410-516-8208.

 The Office of Student Activities provides additional training throughout the year for student organizations and advisors.
-Student Activities staff are available to meet with student organization leaders and advisors for one-on-one and ad hoc advising.
+Student Activities staff are available to meet with student organization leaders and advisors for one-on-one and ad hoc advice.